Austrains 41 Class DCC Sound Installation

 We offer a light modification for this 41 Class to separate the lights for a more prototypical operation.

+We can offer your model full lighting control by separating the front headlight, white markers and red marker lights for a more prototypical operational practices in DCC.
 Each pair of front and rear marker lights can be controlled individually so when the locomotive is standing in a siding or shunting it can have both the front and rear red markers switched on at the same time as per NSWGR practice.
+It also allows for no rear red marker lights to be on when the loco is carrying a load behind it and just white markers on at the front.
 The front and rear headlights can operate on/off non directional.
 You can also still operate all the light directional as the way the model was delivered.

 DCC Solutions Lighting Modifications